 Two weeks ago we had a mortgage agreed in principle with TSB.
 Walsall conveyancing solicitors are selected.
 What is the average time that one could expect to receive a mortgage offer from TSB?

 There is no definitive answer here.
 Have TSB done the survey?
 Have you informed TSB as to your lawyers' details and checked that your lawyers are on the TSB conveyancing panel?
 It is not unusual for a mortgage offer to take a month to come through.

 After months of negotiation I have agreed a price on a house in Walsall.
 My mortgage broker suggested a conveyancer.
 I paid an upfront payment of £150.
 A couple of days later, the conveyancing practitioner called me to say that they were not on the Principality conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Principality panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

-I have recentlybeen informed that Arc property Solicitors have been shut down.
-They conducted my conveyancing in Walsall for a purchase of a leasehold apartment 12 months ago.
-How can I be sure that my home is not still registered in the name of the previous owner?
+I have justbecome aware that Action Conveyancing have been shut down.
+They carried out my conveyancing in Walsall for a purchase of a freehold house 12 months ago.
+How can I establish that my home is in my name in the name of the previous owner?

-The easiest method to check if the premises is registered to you, you can make a search of the land registry (£3.00).
+The easiest way to see if the premises is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Walsall conveyancing specialists.